backstage/backstage/docs/overview/roadmap.md

 ### Backstage 1.0 (and following versions)

-During the first quarter of 2022 we plan to be finalize and release version 1.0 of the Backstage platform (defined by the Core, [Catalog](https://backstage.io/docs/features/software-catalog/software-catalog-overview), [Scaffolder](https://backstage.io/docs/features/software-templates/software-templates-index)
+During the first quarter of 2022 we plan to finalize and release version 1.0 of the Backstage platform (defined by the Core, [Catalog](https://backstage.io/docs/features/software-catalog/software-catalog-overview), [Scaffolder](https://backstage.io/docs/features/software-templates/software-templates-index)